How to Pick Up Girls!

-How to Pick Up Girls! is a 1978 American made-for-television comedy film shot on location in New York City starring Desi Arnaz Jr., Bess Armstrong and Fred McCarren.
+How to Pick Up Girls! is a 1978 American comedy television film directed by Mick Jackson and Bill Persky, starring Desi Arnaz Jr., Bess Armstrong, and Fred McCarren.
+It was shot on location in New York City.

-Based loosely on the 1968 best-selling book of the same title by author Eric Weber, the movie premiered Friday November 3 on the ABC Network.
+Based loosely on the 1968 best-selling book of the same title by author Eric Weber, the film premiered on ABC on November 3, 1978.